 Talk to a lawyer about legal questions you might have.

-It's a good idea to read Estate Administration On-Reserve: A Guide for Executors and Administrators in British Columbia, listed below.
+It's a good idea to read Estate Administration On-Reserve: A Guide for Executors and Administrators in British Columbia (see below).
 It gives detailed information about how to settle the estate of a status Indian who ordinarily lived on reserve.
-See the link below.

 The most immediate estate-related issues after death are to:

-- contact anyone the deceased owned money to, and
+- contact anyone the deceased owned money to

 Who will settle the estate?